Trout Library follows U.S. copyright law (Title 17, United States Code) governing the reproduction of copyrighted materials.

 This guide is for educational purposes and should not be interpreted as legal advice.

-We follow copyright law and fair use guidelines.
-You can photocopy up to 10% of a textbook or one chapter, whichever is less.
-Multiple chapters cannot be copied at the same time.
+We follow copyright laws and fair use guidelines when it comes to copying materials.
+You are allowed to photocopy up to 10% of a textbook or one chapter, whichever is smaller.
+Multiple chapters cannot be copied at once.
+Copying cannot substitute for the purchase of a text.

-Please keep these limits in mind when using the library’s printers and copiers.
-While we do not track textbook usage, we trust you to follow these guidelines.
+Please be mindful of these limits when using the library's printers and copiers.
+Although we don’t track textbook copying, we trust that you will adhere to these guidelines.

 You may need to seek permission to use material under copyright.